Some background info

 Go to Accounting > Categories and find this new button labeled : "Manage Category Types"

 Then click to "Add new Category Type".

-When you create one, you'll need to choose an Ingredient Type.
+Set the Category Type Name then choose an Ingredient Type.
 If this is something you want to be available to add to recipes, choose the applicable category.
 If not, choose "None".
 This categorization decides which button you press when you are creating recipes to add a product coded to this Category Type.
 For this example, Sake, will have ingredient type "Alcohol".